DannyCooper/Theme-Review-Snippets/CONTRIBUTING.md

 # Contributing

 Everyone is welcome to suggest an improvement to this resource.
+The goal is to make each point as clear as possible so reviews can move forward smoothly.

 ## New Issues